muratcan-yuksel/articles/web3/candy-machine-v2.md

 ```

 - to see our wallet in phantom wallet, first change phantom wallet into devnet, than go to keypair.json and copy the contents inside.
 One that's done, add/connect wallet with "import private key" option.
 Your wallet with the airdropped sol inside will be imported.

+## creating the minting website

+- go to metaplex/js/packages/dandy-machine-ui
+- change .env.example into .env only
+- add public key there
+- specify the mainnet (if you're on devnet, don't change anything)
+- for the RPC_HOST too, if you were using the mainnet, you'd have to change it.
+But for devnet, don't touch these two
+- go to metaplex/js/packages/candy-machine-ui/ folder
+- run yarn install && yarn start
+- now you just need to style the application.